DanRohde/blender-stuff/WFC 3D Generator/README.md

 ## Upcoming Features
 * a constraint validator ...
+* add noise to the grid (Perlin, Voronoi, ... ):  removes objects from the grid or adds objects to the grid to change the probability of an object appearing.
 * viewport constraint visualizer
 * geometry constraints: matching edges/faces
-* various grid shapes: cubic, spherical, and cylindrical
+* maybe various grid shapes: cubic, spherical, and cylindrical